iambrj/notes/clean-code.md

     the lists, not the lack of alignment.
 - Indentation.
 - Dummy scopes: avoid them, worst case put the semicolon in its own line.

+# Objects and Data Structures

+- Hiding implementation is not about putting a bunch of getters and setters, but about exposing abstract interfaces that allow its users to manipulate the essence of data.
+- We don't what to expose the details of our data, rather we want to express our data in abstract terms.
+- Dichotomy between objects and data structures: procedural code (data structures based code) makes it easy to add new functions without changing the existing data structure.
+OO code makes it easy to add new classes without changing existing functions.
+- Conversely, procedural code makes it hard to add new data structures (because all the functions must change), OO code makes it hard to add new functions because all the classes must change.
+- Objects expose behaviour and hide data.
+- TLDR: do you need protection from functions, or from types?
+- Law of Demeter: talk to friends, not to strangers.
+A method `f` of a class `C` should only call methods of:
+    1. `C`.
+    2. An object created by `f`.
+    3. An object passed as an argument to `f`.
+    4. An object held in an instance variable of `C`.
+In particular, `f` should ***not*** invoke methods on objects returned by any of the above allowed functions.

+## Train wreck
+## Hybrids
+## Data Transfer Objects (DTOs)
+- Classes with only public variables and no member methods.
+## Active Records